Tyler491/pawstocare/README.md

 <h2>What has been done so far:</h2>
--Created database with fake data for owners, animals, and notes -Added custom css to make website look better -Converted html pages to php
+*Created database with fake data for owners, animals, and notes *Added custom css to make website look better *Converted html pages to php
--Created one universal navbar
+*Created one universal navbar
--Added login drop down menu
+*Added login drop down menu
--Formatted checks and x's in tables
+*Formatted checks and x's in tables
--Add pagination for tables
+*Add pagination for tables
--Add authentication for owners and admins
+*Add authentication for owners and admins
--Format notes for tables
+*Format notes for tables
--Create owners page (server side rendering)
+*Create owners page (server side rendering)
--Create test suite using jasmine
+*Create test suite using jasmine
--Finalize project
+*Finalize project

 <h2>What still needs to be done:
--All finished
+*All finished